brc20pm/documentation/docs/off-chain-reporting.md

 ---

-Off-chain reporting (OCR) is an important step towards increasing the decentralization and scalability of the OrdScript network.
+Off-chain reporting (OCR) is an important step towards increasing the decentralization and scalability of the OrdScript module.
 For off-chain reporting aggregators, all nodes communicate using a peer-to-peer network.
 During the communication process, a lightweight consensus algorithm runs and each node reports its data response and signs it.
 Then transmit a single aggregate response, The report contained in the aggregate response is signed by a quorum of nodes and contains the response results from all valid peers.
-By aggregating the P2P network to verify response reports and checking quorum signatures on responses, we preserve the trustless properties of the OrdScript network.
+By aggregating the P2P network to verify response reports and checking quorum signatures on responses, we preserve the trustless properties of the OrdScript module.
+﻿

 ## How does OCR work?